move-coop/parsons/CONTRIBUTING.md

 * Fork the Parsons project using [the “Fork” button in GitHub](https://guides.github.com/activities/forking/)
 * Clone your fork to your local computer
 * Change into the `docs` folder and install the requirements with `pip install -r requirements.txt` (you may want to set up a [virtual environment](#virtual-environments) first)
 * Make your changes and re-build the docs by running `make html`.
+(Note: this builds only a single version of the docs, from the current files.
+To create docs with multiple versions like our publicly hosted docs, run `make deploy_docs`.)
 * Open these files in your web browser to check that they look as you expect.
 * [Submit a pull request](#submitting-a-pull-request)